Annual Report

 VOLUNTEER & STAFF TRAINING

 • Providing multiple opportunities for our volunteers to engage in continuing education.
 After their first year of service, CASA volunteers are required to participate in an extra 12 hours annually of ongoing training to maintain their certification.
-In 2023-24, our veteran CASAs completed nearly 300 hours of ongoing education, including completing workshops at the CASA office on the impact of substance abuse on families and how to deliver a life-saving dose of Narcan; participating in webinars addressing topics such as racial equity in foster care and advocating for neurodivergent children; and learning about effective report writing and LGBTQ+ issues in the child welfare system through Advo-Chats, sponsored by Virginia CASA College.
+In 2024-25, our CASAs completed nearly 425 hours of ongoing education, including, attending workshops at the CASA office on how to find and understand court records, resolve conflict and approach cases with cultural competence; participating in webinars addressing topics such as racial equity in foster care, what trauma looks like in children and the impact of substance abuse on a family; and participating in mock scenarios, learning about new child welfare legislation, hearing from the state’s Children’s Ombudsman and participating in a Q&A with regional judges at the Court & Community Roles in the Safe Placement of Children conference, sponsored by the Fredericksburg Best Practice Court Team.

 BOARD OF DIRECTORS